On the one hand, getting out of debt is straightforward:

+#6.
 Read Success Stories

 Since only 20% of American’s are out of debt, it’s unlikely you’re going to come across success stories in everyday conversation.
 So, you’re going to have to seek these stories out.

+#7.
 Read a book

-Books (from the library of borrowed from friends) can help you build the motivation and make better decisions.
+Books (from the library or borrowed from friends) can help you build the motivation and make better decisions.
 The book often cited as the inspiration to getting out of debt is Dave Ramsey’s Total Money Makeover.

 Resource: The Total Money Makeover

-Listen to Podcasts
+#8.
+Listen to podcasts

 Beyond books, podcasts can also help sustain the motivation to pay off debt.
-A good starting point is the Dave Ramsey podcast.
-On every episode Dave has a guest on who completed their debt free journey perform a “debt free scream.”
+A good starting point is The Dave Ramsey podcast.
+On every episode, Dave has a guest on who completed their debt free journey perform a “debt free scream.”
 It can be highly motivating imagining yourself in that situation.

 Resource: Dave Ramsey Podcast

-Step #3 – Prioritize Your Debt
+Phase #3: Prioritize Your Debt

+#9.
 Decide which debt to attack first

+#10.
 Calculate how much extra to pay off that debt.

 You made a budget, right?
 Here’s where your budget comes in handy.
 With the gap between your income and expenses, put ALL of it toward your highest priority debt.
 Qoins is an app that can help you do this automatically, by rounding up your purchases and applying the spare change to your debt (read my review).

-Step #4 – Decrease Your Expenses
+Phase #4: Decrease Your Expenses

 Now it’s time to cut expenses even more.
 The larger the gap between your income and expenses, the faster you’ll pay off debt.

+#12.
 Stop Paying Fees

 Get a bank that doesn’t charge excessive overdraft fees and has a nationwide network of free ATMs.

+#13.
 Don’t Hoard Cash

 Since you’re in debt, any cash that’s sitting around is costing you money.